Episode in which B celebrates his first birthday, and I suffer a crisis of consumerism.

 And yet another will give the donations to this charity or that, best if it matches the party theme.

 What altruism, what philanthropy.
 At the same time, I can’t help thinking, what impressive flow of funds that it must be harnessed and channeled thus like so much networked irrigation.
-By comparison, I envision B’s metaphorical landscape in relative isolation, that sad little untamed trickle of resources and feels, product of his mother’s party-planning animosity and compulsive railing against social constructs.
+By comparison, I have visions of B’s metaphorical landscape in relative isolation, the sad little trickle of resources and feels, product of his mother’s party-planning animosity and compulsive railing against social constructs.

-I find myself wavering in my convictions, torn between my natural impulse to downplay birthdays and, well, that shameless voice of consumer culture telling me my child needs a party.
+I waver in my convictions, finding myself torn between my natural impulse to downplay birthdays and, well, that shameless voice of consumer culture telling me my child needs a party.
 He needs me to make a big deal, to have a theme and a creative cake and presents and a birthday outfit and a proper photo session.
 And, yes, attendees for the affair, witnesses to our prosperity, because we’re supposed to be simultaneously celebrating one year of parenthood, one year of breastfeeding, one year everybody still alive and somehow thriving.
 Look at us thrive!

 There’s inevitably an air of performance in the celebration.
 Likely even unconscious performance, tbh, it’s so baked in.
 And social media as our own personal PR campaigns.
 We’re expected to perform our prosperity, to demonstrate it through our individual “feast” day, donning our finery, commanding an audience, letting our table overflow for us, for our friends and family.
 The core idea still has its appeal, the sharing in abundance and good will, bringing community together.
 Such is the core of many holidays.
 But the trappings have become more distant from this, more distracted, more theatrical.